Valentin-Riat/PDF_mods/README.md

 This could open a python terminal.

-You can then import the libs by typing `import pdf_rotate as p` for example
+You can then import the libs by typing `import ez_pdf as ez` for example.
+On importation, a help message should appear.
+If not simply type `ez.help()`